Belisarius: Deposition of Pope Silverius

-During the siege of Rome, an incident occurred for which the general would be long condemned: Belisarius, a Byzantine Rite Christian, was commanded by the monophysite Christian Empress Theodora to depose the reigning Pope, who had been installed by the Goths.
+During the siege of Rome, an incident occurred for which the general would be long condemned: Belisarius was commanded by the Empress Theodora, who supported Miaphysite Christianity, to depose the reigning Pope, who had been installed by the Goths.
 This Pope was the former subdeacon Silverius, the son of Pope Hormisdas.
 Belisarius was to replace him with the Deacon Vigilius, Apocrisarius of Pope John II in Constantinople.
 Vigilius had in fact been chosen in 531 by Pope Boniface II to be his successor, but this choice was strongly criticised by the Roman clergy and Boniface eventually reversed his decision.

 In 537, at the height of the siege, Silverius was accused of conspiring with the Gothic king and several Roman senators to secretly open the gates of the city.
+According to Liber Pontificalis, this accusation was levelled by Antonina, Belisarius' wife.
 Belisarius had him stripped of his vestments and exiled to Patara in Lycia in Asia Minor.
 Following the advocacy of his innocence by the bishop of Patara, he was ordered to return to Italy at the command of the Emperor Justinian, and if cleared by investigation, reinstated.
 However, Vigilius had already been installed in his place.
 Silverius was intercepted before he could reach Rome and exiled once more, this time on the island of Palmarola (Ponza), where by one account he is said to have starved to death, while others say he left for Constantinople.
 However that may be, he remains the patron saint of Ponza today.

 Belisarius, for his part, built a small oratory on the site of the present church of Santa Maria in Trivio in Rome as a sign of his repentance.
 He also built two hospices for pilgrims and a monastery, which have since disappeared.